gourryinverse/kernel_user_pages/shared_memory/Readme.md

 # Usage
 This tester allocates 16KB of memory with malloc/aligned\_alloc.

-Tester requests the driver to allocate 8KB of memory using alloc\_page.
+Tester requests the driver to allocate 8KB of memory using vmalloc.
-The driver allocates and maps that memory using vmap, so it is readable from the kernel's perspective.

 Tester then re-maps the second half the allocated area with the driver allocated pages.